amirrouh/cardiovision/README.md

 ### To change prediction component
 >change component variable in "/root/scripts/generate_settings.py" file

+### To make the changes permanent
+commit the changes to the docker using the below command: docker commit cv_container cv_image

 ## RUN Cardiovision
 In the main directory, run the following commands:
 >docker build -t cv_image .\